gottacatchenall/ms_dispersal_diffusion_approximation/manuscript.md

 ![TODO Caption](./figures/connectivity_demography_lattice.png){#fig:lattice}

 Why is it that we see a response to $\lambda$?
+Consider what we know about the Ricker model,By comparing the synchrony created by stochastic dispersal and diffusion models, we show there are two distinct regimes: a regime where diffusion well approximates stochastic dispersal, and a regime where it does not.

-Consider what we know about the Ricker model, higher $\lambda$ without changing other parameters means the mean population size increases.
+higher $\lambda$ without changing other parameters means the mean population size increases.
 As the mean population size increases, the size of the sampling distribution of dispersers at each timestep increases, and we expect this distribution to converge to $\Phi$ as the number of migrants increases toward infinity.